 Pros of FHA loans

-- Low down payment requirement.
+- Low down payment requirements.

-- Loans available for nontraditional properties.
+- Loans available for many types of properties.

 Cons of FHA loans